evkx/evkx.github.io/content/models/li_auto/mega/MEGA/_index.md

 ## Interior

+There is one seat type you can select in different materials.
 The seat layout is seven seats with two in front, two seats in the second row and three seats on third row.

 ### First row seats